ctp-eos/ctp-sci/CTP Energy at the Universal Scale.md

 </div>

 Yet despite knowing these proportions, modern science has **no direct empirical understanding** of the two dominant components.
-- - The **CTP Model** fits better than any other contemporary explanation available to date.
+- The **CTP Model** fits and summarizes better than any other contemporary explanation available to date.

 ---